We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Scoliosis and other skeletal problems: Scoliosis and lordosis, a spinal curve specific to the lower back, can cause lower back pain.

 - Spinal stenosis: Spinal stenosis occurs when the spinal bones start to narrow, usually due to injury or aging.
 The narrowing places extra pressure on the spinal nerves, which can cause pain and affect sensation.

 - Sprains: A sprain occurs when a person overstretches ligaments in their back, resulting in injury.

 - Strains: A strain occurs when a person tears a tendon or muscle in their back.
-A common cause is lifting excessively heavy items.

 In less serious cases, there are several things that a person can do at home to relieve constipation and lower back pain when they occur together: